Doctacosa/IOSync/README.md

 ## Current limitations

 * All game servers must be in the same file system (multiple hardware or separate Docker instances not supported).
-* On first join after installation, players might be sent to spawn.
-This can happen only once per player per server.

 ## Configuration